maheshsabnis/intern_aug_blaze/reactjsapp/README.md

     - This is a PURE Function in JavaScript that is responsible to update the store
     - Input parameter of the reducer function is state and the type of actoin executed
     - Output is the state object that is updated in store
+    - IMP***: The reducer will not have any Business Logic or Long Running Operations
+        - No Async Operations
+        - No Complex Data Structuture Operations
+        - No COmplex Date Time Operations

 - Packages for Redux
     - redux